yash2mehta/ProfileScreening/README.md

    You can either download the entire repository or just **App 5** to get started.

 2. **Download Olama**:
-   Visit the official website to download Olama.
+   Visit the official website to download [Ollama](https://ollama.com/download/OllamaSetup.exe).
 You will need it to pull the specific model required for the application.

 3. **Pull the Model**:
    We are using the **phi3 model** in this case.
 Once you have downloaded the executable file for Olama, run the following command in your terminal to pull the model: